nhma20/mmWave_ROS2_PX4_Gazebo/README.md

    NAV_RCL_ACT: curr: 2 -> new: 0
 3. Local positioning?
    https://github.com/PX4/px4_msgs/blob/ros2/msg/VehicleLocalPositionSetpoint.msg
+   No, calculate positions in drone frame and transform to world frame.

 4. Add any new ROS2 files to ~/px4_ros_com_ros2/src/px4_ros_com/CMakeLists.txt

 5. Check if drone armed? https://github.com/PX4/px4_msgs/blob/ros2/msg/ActuatorArmed.msg
+   No, subscribe to `/fmu/vehicle_status/out` topic and monitor `arming_state`.

 6. libignition-common3 error (after software update?) - Copy existing file and rename to match missing file
 7. If gazebo does not open, try running ```gazebo --verbose``` to troubleshoot. ```killall gzserver``` should kill any gazebo instances.
 Restart PC if all else fails.